-Mr. COLBERT: It was remarkably not.
+M: It was remarkably not.
 It was - because he's not known as a crooner and he's made it clear that he doesn't think he can sing, but he sounds pretty good there.
 I think he's been hiding his light under a bushel.
 The hardest part was finding time when Jon Stewart could come shoot with me, just like the hardest part of the special was finding time to actually do it because we're doing the election at the same time.
 We never - we didn't take a break to do this.
 This was all done the same time we're covering the campaign.

 GROSS: How do you actually celebrate Christmas, outside of doing a Christmas special?

-And then if you were good, and somehow we always were, if you were good, you got to put straw in the manger for the Baby Jesus.
+M: And then if you were good, and somehow we always were, if you were good, you got to put straw in the manger for the Baby Jesus.
 And then my mom always had a manger where the Baby Jesus was detachable, you know, from the manger and then the youngest person, you got to put the Baby Jesus in the manger, and then we said Merry Christmas, kissed each other and went to bed.

 GROSS: That sounds really sweet.

-Mr. COLBERT: Yeah, it was.
+M: Yeah, it was.
 It was nice.
 And we still do it, actually, even as adults now.
 We arrange as brothers and sisters from youngest to oldest when we're together for Christmas, and we do the same exact thing over again.
 And my mother, who's 88, gets at the back because the rules are the rules.
 And then Christmas morning, we weren't allowed to go down to the room until Mom and Dad were up and gave us the go-ahead.
 And so we would line up from the middle of the stairs to the top of the stairs.
 Again, youngest to oldest on the stairs, with my brother Tommy in the middle, being the middle child, and then Mom and Dad would say, like, 'OK, you can go.'
 And Tommy, being athletic, would leap over all of us and land at the bottom of the stairs like a cat, and go running in to find his presents first.

 GROSS: Wow.
 Sounds spectacular.

-Mr. COLBERT: It was.
+M: It was.
 It was dangerous, is what it was.